Grand Slam of Show Jumping: Sponsor

 Rolex is the founding and title sponsor of the Grand Slam.

 Presentation to the public and to the media

 The Grand Slam of Show Jumping was presented to the public and to the media in Gothenburg, Sweden on April 26, 2013 – accompanied by the remark that there is the option of increasing the number of participating equestrian sport events up to five in total.
 The announcement regarding the addition of the Dutch Masters was done in Den Bosch on March 12, 2017.

 Young talent

-The targeted fostering of young talent is also a part of the Rolex Grand Slam.
-Two young riders are invited to each of the four Majors – in order to gain experience on the top level of our sport.
+Two young riders are invited to each of the four Majors.